Research PortalAnnual Research Platforms and Portals (RPP) Progress Report

 - Identification of issues and challenges that have been encountered, and plans for mitigation including revisions to the project plan and schedule.

-- Evidence of uptake through preliminary and continuing usage statistics.
+- Evidence of continuous usage.
 Number of hits, number of users, total downloads/uploads, storage utilization, etc.

 - Evidence of marketing effort.

 - User breakdown between Canadian and international users.

 - Research outcomes associated with the platform (for example, number of papers acknowledging or citing the platform).

-- Showing less than 50% of the projected usage of allocated resources may result in a prorated cut to the next year’s allocation.
+- Usage (compute, storage, and cloud) within 50% of the predicted estimates.
+Usage below this limit may result in a prorated cut to the next year’s allocation.

-- Expected changes in support levels from CC.
-In particular requests for significant increases in CC support need to be justified.
+- Expected changes in support levels from CCF.
+In particular requests for significant increases in CCF support need to be justified.

 Some changes to projected resources are allowed in the annual RPP Progress Report without having to submit a new application.
 These changes include:

-- Projects are also encouraged to inform Compute Canada if they require fewer resources than originally requested so that limited resources can be redistributed to ensure optimal utilization.
+- PIs are encouraged to inform the Compute Canada Federation if their projects require fewer quantities than originally requested so that limited resources can be redistributed to ensure optimal utilization.